n-p-soft/coreboot-l420/README.md

 This is a patch that was submitted to coreboot to support Lenovo L420 laptop.
 Lenovo L421 and L520 laptops should also work if using the IT8518 embedded controller.
 Thus, this is not yet official in coreboot tree, but *working*.
+Currently, the version 4.20 of coreboot is to be used.

 **WARNING: this was tested on my L420 laptop.
 The FIRST thing to do is to save the content of your actual BIOS chip before flashing another one.**

 ### How to build coreboot for the L420